 No Time to Die is going to be the most divisive Bond film of all time and I think many fans (like myself) will hate what they did with it.
-It has a few decent set-pieces but lacks the sense of fun that past entries had and I have no desire to ever watch it again.
+It isn’t badly made by any means and has a few decent set-pieces but lacks the sense of fun that past entries had and after that ending I have no desire to ever watch it again.

 Plot: In No Time To Die, Bond has left active service and is enjoying a tranquil life in Jamaica.
 His peace is short-lived when his old friend Felix Leiter from the CIA turns up asking for help.
 The mission to rescue a kidnapped scientist turns out to be far more treacherous than expected, leading Bond onto the trail of a mysterious villain armed with dangerous new technology.

 Review: *MINOR SPOILERS ENSUE* After various delays thanks to the Covid pandemic Bond is finally back in Daniel Craig’s final outing as 007.
 So has it been worth the wait?
 Simply put, no. I’m still trying to process what I just watched but as a lifelong James Bond fan I can only imagine that Ian Fleming must be turning in his grave.

 Daniel Craig has spent the majority of his tenure as James Bond complaining about it and aside from Casino Royale his movies are for the most part joyless affairs desperately trying to be gritty and serious but rarely having the sense of fun which is what has always been the appeal of 007.
 The character was essentially a male wish fulfilment fantasy where he kills the bad guys, gets the girl and saves the day but I guess we’re not allowed to do that anymore.